 Daniel Bombeg, Marco Antonio Giustiniani, Alvise Bragadin

-In the early years of the boom in Venetian publishing, which soon brought the city “to the apex of European Hebrew publishing, there is only one important Jewish publisher, Meir Parenzo.
-Despite repeated attempts, the man who has been called “the greatest Jewish printer of all time,” Gershon Soncino, never made it to Venice.
+During the early years of Venetian publishing, when the city rose “to the apex of European Hebrew publishing,” only one important Jewish publisher, Meir Parenzo managed to operate there.
+Despite repeated attempts, the man who has been called “the greatest Jewish printer of all times,” Gershon Soncino, never made it to Venice.

-The first to print Hebrew texts in Venice was a Christian from Antwerp, Daniel Bomberg, who was the first in the world to publish the Hebrew Bible and the Talmud.
-He was not welcomed with open arms; he had to struggle to obtain government permission to print in Hebrew.
+The first to print Hebrew texts in Venice was a Christian from Antwerp, Daniel Bomberg, who published the Hebrew Bible and the Talmud.
+He was not welcomed with open arms and had to struggle to obtain government permission to print in Hebrew.
 Only on his fifth attempt, and after shelling out some 500 ducats, is he granted a ten-year privilege.

 Clearly, there was a golden barrier beyond which the religious scruples of the patricians were unable to go and, just as obviously, if Bomberg could afford to spend such a large amount, it means that he expected a considerable return on his investment.

-Bomberg’s edition of the Talmud is memorable “not only for its philological accuracy and the beauty of its characters, but for the layout of its pages”; it is destined to serve as a model for subsequent editions.
+Bomberg’s edition of the Talmud was memorable “not only for its philological accuracy and the beauty of its characters, but for the layout of its pages”; it was destined to serve as a model for all subsequent editions.

 In this brief span of years, the Flemish printer in Venice put out the first editions of some of Judaism’s most fundamental works.
-But his business is much broader—he works on commission for “numerous communities of the Diaspora of the time: in Rome, Spain, Germany, and Greece, and as far away as Aleppo in Syria.”
+His business was much broader—as he worked on commission for “numerous communities of the Diaspora: Rome, Spain, Germany, and Greece, and as far away as Aleppo in Syria.”

-“The Aldus of Hebrew Books”—as Bomberg came to be called with a clear reference to Manutius, who was already recognized as the greatest of the great—prints more than 180 works in his thirty-two years of activity between 1516 and 1548.
+In his thirty-two years of activity, between 1516 and 1548,“the Aldus of Hebrew Books”—as Bomberg came to be called with a reference to Also Manutius, was recognized as “the greatest of the great” and printed more than 180 works.

-He used excellent-quality paper, with a filigree of an anchor inscribed in a circle crowned by a star, paper yellowed by time but still robust and substantial.
+He used excellent-quality paper, with a filigree of an anchor inscribed in a circle crowned by a star.
+Paper yellowed by time but is still robust and substantial.
 He also worked in the international market printing pocket-size prayer books for the Sephardic communities.

 Levita was the first to establish that the dots used to indicate vowels are not as ancient as the Hebrew alphabet, as was then commonly believed, but an innovation introduced only in the fifth century of the Christian era.